-- 3 cups flour
+- 3 cups all-purpose flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon cream of tartar
+- ½ teaspoon cream of tartar

-- 3 tablespoons sugar
+- 3 tablespoons sugar for coating

-- 2 teaspoons cinnamon
+- 2 teaspoons cinnamon for coating

-- Mix together the sugar and cinnamon for the topping either in a bowl or on a plate.
+- Mix together the sugar and cinnamon for the coating, either in a bowl or on a plate.
 I like to do this on a plate and then roll the cookie dough balls through it.